Obstetrics, Gynecology, and Reproductive Science

 Mount Sinai – Rainbow Clinic

-When parents have a stillborn child, it can be difficult to hope again or plan for another child—often called a “rainbow baby.”
+When parents have experienced perinatal loss, it can be difficult to hope again or plan for another child—often called a “rainbow baby.”
 At the Mount Sinai – Rainbow Clinic, we understand.
-Women and their families who have had a stillborn child need emotional support, the most advanced medical attention, and someone to walk beside them—every step of the way.
+We help to provide women and their families with emotional support, the most advanced medical attention, and someone to walk beside them—every step of the way.

 The First Rainbow Clinic in the U.S.

-The Rainbow Clinic at Mount Sinai has been established as a partnership with PUSH for Empowered Pregnancy, an organization that seeks to prevent stillbirth.
-The Clinic is led by Joanne Stone, MD, MS, System Chair, Ellen and Howard C. Katz Chair, Raquel and Jaime Gilinski Department of Obstetrics, Gynecology and Reproductive Science for the Icahn School of Medicine at Mount Sinai and the Mount Sinai Health System.
+The Rainbow Clinic at Mount Sinai was established as a partnership with PUSH for Empowered Pregnancy, an organization that seeks to prevent stillbirth.
+The Clinic is led by Joanne Stone, MD, MS, Chair, Raquel and Jaime Gilinski Department of Obstetrics, Gynecology and Reproductive Science for the Icahn School of Medicine at Mount Sinai and the Mount Sinai Health System, along with the Division of Maternal-Fetal Medicine physicians.
 Dr. Stone is a renowned physician-scientist in women’s health with special expertise in fetal imaging and caring for high-risk pregnancies.

 The first Rainbow Clinic was established in the United Kingdom in 2013 by Alexander Heazell, MBChB (Hons) PhD MRCOG, an internationally recognized leader in stillbirth research, in an effort to provide specialized, standardized care to women and their families who have experienced a loss during pregnancy.